slaytanic87/Tetris/README.md

 Tetris FX
 =========
-An tetris clone written by JavaFx.
+An tetris clone written in JavaFx.
+The number of columns and rows does not correspond to the original Tetris.

 #### Requirements

 * Java 8 JDK or higher
+* Maven 3

 ![Screenshot](screenshot.jpg)